Apply for the ASH Medical Educators Institute

 ASH welcomes all ASH members to register for the upcoming Medical Educators Institute webinars or to view them independently.
 These webinars are designed to supplement the MEI curriculum by covering the medical educator core competencies not addressed during the in-person workshop.

 More details about the individual webinars will be released as they are confirmed.

 Past MEI Webinar Recordings

-The ASH Medical Educators Institute is open to fellows and faculty who see medical education as a major part of their professional roles.
+The ASH Medical Educators Institute is open to fellows and faculty in the United States and Canada who see medical education as a major part of their professional roles.
 Participants should have a thirst for exposure to new teaching techniques and a significant interest in scholarship in the field of medical education in hematology.

 You are eligible to apply if you meet any one of the following requirements: